cincospenguinos/We-reGoingHomePrototype/notes/PROTO-0.3.md

 * Rooms that are given a puzzle must have the same aspect ratio between the two
 	* Here's an example: a puzzle that is 800x600 can belong to a room that is 1000:750, because their aspect ratios are 4:3
 	* A room cannot have a puzzle that does not fit its aspect ratio
+	* One potential solution is trying [this out](http://labs.phaser.io/edit.html?src=src\scenes\drag%20scenes%20demo.js)
 * Exits are tied to lasers, NOT targets.
 It doesn't matter what target is hit in a room--all that matters is the color of the laser that hits it.
 	* This will give us a much larger space to explore
+* The width and height of a puzzle must be divisible by 8
+	* This is to ensure that we have enough tiles and shit

 ## Discoveries